"I Love Me": Learning To Love Yourself

 Track Your Successes

-Another way to really build up your self-esteem, confidence and learn how to love yourself is to track the successes that you have on a daily basis.
+Another way to build up your self-esteem, confidence, and learn how to love yourself is to track the successes that you have daily.
 At the end of the day make a list of at least three things that you have succeeded at in the day.
 They could be very simple things like making a healthy dinner or they could be far more complicated things like closing a big deal at work.
-It doesn't matter how big or little it is, it just matters that you track it and celebrate it.
-When you do this often enough, it will help you to really build your confidence and self-love.
+It doesn’t matter how big or little it is, it just matters that you track it and celebrate it.
+When you do this often enough, it will help you to build your confidence and self-love.

 What If I Don’t Love Myself?

 If you are struggling with being able to love yourself, then you should talk to a therapist.
 BetterHelp has online therapists that are available to talk to you at times that work the best for you.
-You don't have to take time to drive to an office or schedule an appointment month in advance.
+These online therapists are licensed, trained, and uniquely educated to help a variety of issues such as low self-esteem and feelings of poor self-worth.
+Also, you don’t have to take time to drive to an office or schedule an appointment month in advance.
+Online therapy sessions can be conducted from the comfort of your own home and at your schedule.